bbc/bmx/docs/mca_labels_format.md

 The example below is for a French language Alternative Program stereo pair.

 The 1st audio track contains the left channel and the 2nd audio track the right channel.
-The SG and GOSG labels are not repeated in the 2nd track.
+The SG and GOSG labels are not repeated in the 2nd track, but the `id` properties link them to the labels in the 1st track.

 ```text
 0